-The sea level around Georgia has increased up to 11 inches higher than it was in the 1950s as a result of both Georgia's sinking land and global warming.
-126 In addition, sea level around Georgia is rising at an increasing speed, by as much as 1 inch every 2 years.
-126 The sea level around Fort Pulaski has increased around 6 inches in the past 20 years, however, it is forecasted to rise another 6 inches in just the next 14 years.
-127 Figure 8.1 below shows the US Army Corps of Engineers (USACE) high forecast curve (darkest red line).
-It is projected that the sea level around Georgia will increase over 16 inches between 2016 and 2050.
+The sea level around Georgia has increased up to 11 inches higher than it was in the 1950s as a result of both Georgia's sinking land and global warming.128 In addition, sea level around Georgia is rising at an increasing speed, by as much as 1 inch every 2 years.128 The sea level around Fort Pulaski has increased around 6 inches in the past 20 years; however, it is forecasted to rise another 6 inches in just the next 14 years.129 Figure 8.1 below shows historical and projected sea level rise for the region using data from the National Oceanic and Atmospheric Administration (NOAA) Center for Operational Oceanographic Products and Services.
+It is projected that the sea level around Georgia will increase between 1 to 6.5-feet between 2020 and 2100.